Atashnezhad/Machine-learning-to-develop-PDC-ROP-model/README.md

 * Beside the effect of independent parameters in dependant, One should consider the interaction effects.
 The interaction between independent parameters effectively affects how one independent parameter influences the dependant parameter.
 * For a problem with five independent parameters, the interaction between independent parameters can happen in two, three, and four fashion ways.
 Therefore, from a statistical point of view, one should consider more than five independent parameters for modeling purposes.
 For a problem with five independent parameters, there are 206 interactions and for a 10D problem, there are more than 6M interactions.

-The interaction between independant paramters for this study is seen at the following figure.
+The second order interaction between independant paramters for this study is seen at the following figure.

 <p align="left">